Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Sopot has a century of history in wellness and spa tourism.

-There’s a lovely bar at the end of the pier, and you’ll enjoy fabulous views on the Baltic coast, Sopot’s legendary Grand Hotel, and Hel peninsula.
+There’s a lovely bar at the end of the pier, from which you can enjoy fabulous views of the Baltic coast, Sopot’s legendary Grand Hotel, and the Hel peninsula.

 Sopot is also a great place to indulge in the best Polish food you must try, and I highly recommend Sztuczka Bistro, which serves traditional Polish cuisine with a modern touch.